seven-foot-two/turtle-time/README.md

 The team selected to analyze UFC fights from 2013 because the team members had prior interest in UFC fighting, and were intrigued by the data contained in the dataset.

 ### Description of the source of data
-The data on UFC fights from 2013 was obtained from [Kaggle](https://www.kaggle.com/calmdownkarm/ufcdataset?select=data.csv).
+- The original data of UFC fights from 2013 was obtained from [Kaggle](https://www.kaggle.com/calmdownkarm/ufcdataset?select=data.csv).
+- The scraped data of all UFC fights was obtained from [UFC Stats](https://ufcstats.com).

 ### Questions the team hopes to answer with the data
 The questions we hope to answer with the data include: